Alternatively referred to as Control+Z and C-z, Ctrl+Z is a keyboard shortcut most often used to undo the previous action.

 Ctrl+Z in Microsoft PowerPoint

-In Microsoft PowerPoint, the Ctrl+Z shortcut key will undo any change made in the spreadsheet.
+In Microsoft PowerPoint, the Ctrl+Z keyboard shortcut will undo any edit made to a presentation.

 Ctrl+Z in Word and other word processors

 When using the MS-DOS copy con command, pressing Ctrl+Z finalizes the creation of a file and then saves it.